+“I hope you won’t get mad, but I shared with my husband that video where you give this technique that makes you stop thinking about smoking, and it changed his mind completely.
 It showed him there was a lot of meat.
 This wasn’t ‘throw your cigarettes and wake up the next day waiting for a miracle’, it was more like ‘watch the videos, do the exercises, and you will learn how to be a non-smoker.”

-How Mary Smashed her Anxiety while Quitting Smoking with the CBQ Method
+How Mary Smashed Her Anxiety while Quitting Smoking with the CBQ Method

 “Whenever I had a craving, I’d think about it in terms of ‘what should I say to myself, what should I do to relax without smoking?’
 I kind of knew I have to do something when I have a craving, but before using the CBQ method, I didn’t really know how important it was and how to do it.
 So I wasn’t doing it.
 Instead, I was eating. ”

-Why relaxing from stress matters so much?
+Why does relaxing from stress matter so much?

 Now I know how to calm down when I have a problem or when my boss is unreasonable and unfair.
 I can actually prepare and be ready for stress.
 That was really a turning point for me in my life. “

-A lot of that was practicing with her husband and children.
+Mary really committed to learning and experimenting with how to manage her stress while quitting smoking.
+A big part of that was practicing with her husband and children.